AN INFORMAL HISTORY OF THE WESTCHESTER CONGREGATIONAL CHURCH

 The next era in the Church was under the guidance of the Reverend Ms. Megan Comeau who was called as the Minister of this Church at the Special Meeting on January 12, 2003 and began her service on March 1, 2003.
 Reverend Comeau was installed on September 28, 2003, the first female minister of the Westchester Congregational Church, sharing her enthusiasm, sensitivity, deep faith, and devotion to the principles of Congregationalism that we revere.

-Sunday School and Youth Group activities will continue under the guidance of lay members of the congregation during this interim period.
-The Women's Fellowship, which has been inactive for a few months, will again become a vital and important part of the church.
-We will continue to seek ways to build or financial strength through fundraising activities as well as donations.
+Sunday School and Youth Group activities continued under the guidance of lay members of the congregation during this interim period.
+The Women's Fellowship, which has officially been inactive for several years, however many women and men in the church do what needs to be done to keep the church running smoothly and to continue our outreach in our local community, and frankly, across the world.
+We will continue to seek ways to build our financial strength through fundraising activities as well as donations.